Jim Lovell: Later life and death

 Lovell retired from the Navy and the space program on March 1, 1973, and went to work at the Bay-Houston Towing Company in Houston, Texas, taking on the role of CEO in 1975.
 He became president of Fisk Telephone Systems in 1977, and later worked for Centel Corporation in Chicago, retiring as an executive vice president on January 1, 1991.
 Lovell was a recipient of the Distinguished Eagle Scout Award.
 He was also recognized by the Boy Scouts of America with their Silver Buffalo Award.

 Lovell was on the board of directors for several organizations, including Federal Signal Corporation in Chicago from 1984 to 2003, the Astronautics Corporation of America in his hometown of Milwaukee from 1990 to 1999, and Centel from 1987 to 1991.

 In 1999, the Lovell family opened a restaurant in Lake Forest, Illinois, "Lovell's of Lake Forest".
 The restaurant displayed memorabilia from Lovell's time with NASA and the filming of Apollo 13.
 The restaurant was sold to son and executive chef James ("Jay") in 2006.
 The restaurant was put on the market for sale in February 2014, and it closed in April 2015, the property being auctioned the same month.

 Lovell's wife, Marilyn died of natural causes on August 27, 2023, at the age of 93.
 Lovell died on August 7, 2025, at his home in Lake Forest, Illinois, at the age of 97.
 He is buried next to Marilyn in the United States Naval Academy Cemetery in Annapolis, Maryland.
+On April 6, 2026, on Flight Day 6 of the Artemis II Mission, NASA played a special recorded audio message for the crew that Lovell had recorded prior to his death.

+"Hello, Artemis II!
+This is Apollo astronaut Jim Lovell.
+Welcome to my old neighborhood!
+When Frank Borman, Bill Anders, and I orbited the Moon on Apollo 8, we got humanity's first up-close look at the Moon and got a view of the home planet that inspired and united people around the world.
+I'm proud to pass that torch on to you — as you swing around the Moon and lay the groundwork for missions to Mars … for the benefit of all.
+It's a historic day, and I know how busy you'll be.
+But don't forget to enjoy the view.
+So, Reid, Victor, Christina, and Jeremy, and all the great teams supporting you – good luck and Godspeed from all of us here on the good Earth."